visgl/deck.gl/docs/developer-guide/base-maps/using-with-mapbox.md

 When you choose the interleaved or overlaid option, the react-map-gl [Map](https://visgl.github.io/react-map-gl/docs/api-reference/map) React component acts as the root component, and [MapboxOverlay](../../api-reference/mapbox/mapbox-overlay#using-with-react-map-gl) is used with react-map-gl's `useControl` hook.

-When you choose the reverse-controlled option, the `DeckGL` React component cats as the root component, and the react-map-gl [Map](https://visgl.github.io/react-map-gl/docs/api-reference/map) is a child.
+When you choose the reverse-controlled option, the `DeckGL` React component acts as the root component, and the react-map-gl [Map](https://visgl.github.io/react-map-gl/docs/api-reference/map) is a child.
 In this case, `Map` will automatically interpret the deck.gl view state (i.e. latitude, longitude, zoom etc), so that deck.gl layers will render as a synchronized geospatial overlay over the underlying map.

 ### Mapbox Token